 Intimacy begins with honesty.

 If we’re honest, sometimes we’re not happy with God, and in those times honesty with him leads to intimacy with him.
-I’m not talking about bringing him the lesser things, like wanting a puppy or a new coat or new car, but rather bring to him the real things of our lives: longing for freedom from sin, desire for a relationship, the sickness of a loved one, our sadness at horror inflicted on a child, a project that we’ve pursued out of obedience and it’s not going well, our hurts and confusions.
+I’m not talking about bringing him the lesser things– like wanting a puppy or a new coat or new car– but rather bringing to him the real things of our lives: a longing for freedom from sin, a desire for a relationship, the sickness of a loved one, our sadness at the horror inflicted on a child, a project we’ve pursued out of obedience that’s not going well, our hurts and confusions.
 Sometimes, we’re not sure where God is in these things.